US STOCKS-Wall St trades near record high, brushes off weak jobs data

 ALSO READ

-US STOCKS SNAPSHOT-S&P 500, Nasdaq hit new record highs on trade deal hopes

-US STOCKS-S&P 500, Nasdaq hit fresh record highs on trade deal hopes
+US STOCKS-S&P 500, Nasdaq hit record highs as U.S.-Iran escalation fears fade

-US STOCKS-Nasdaq hits 9,000, S&P at record high on trade deal hopes, Amazon boost

-US STOCKS-Nasdaq, S&P hit fresh highs on trade deal hopes, Amazon boost
+US STOCKS-S&P, Nasdaq set for higher open as worries over U.S.-Iran escalation ease